jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Pay particular attention to the unique sound of the natural 6 in this mode.
 It's the 7&#x302; degree of the parent major key.
-In D Dorian (aka the key of C major), it's the B note.
+In D Dorian (the second mode C major), it's the B note.
 This sound is the defining characteristic of the Dorian mode.